 In the vacuum of other sensations, what was left manifested itself as pain.
 Pain in my knees, from holding still sticking straight out.
 Pain in my shoulders, which felt like they grew directly from beneath my ears.
 Pain in my abdomen, cooking up gas.
 I didn't think of myself as someone in regular pain, but with nothing else to focus on the pain became my world.

 My breathing and heartbeat were the only sounds, and my heart rate was climbing.
-I tried to breath slowly, assuring myself this was an exercise in relation, but my rapid heartbeat betrayed me.
+I tried to breath slowly, assuring myself this was an exercise in relaxation, but my rapid heartbeat betrayed me.
 It pounded against the pitch black walls that felt as immediate as my skin, and soon my saltwater slick hands were searching for the light switch in a void of space.

 The room was plunged back into that eerie blue light.
 I sat still, semi-submerged, knees under my chin, panting.
 The warm, sticky air clung to the inside of my mouth.
 I felt nauseated.
 Opening the door delivered the cool burst of air I craved, but a glance at my phone told me I had only lasted 40 minutes.